MicrosoftDocs/MIMDocs/MIMDocs/mim-how-provision-users-adds.md

 | Fabrikam FIMMA   | 1.
 Export <br/> 2.
 Delta Import       |

 After the import from the FIM Service database, Britta Simon and the ExpectedRuleEntry object that links Britta to the AD User Outbound Synchronization Rule are staged in the Fabrikam FIMMA connector space.
 When you review Britta’s properties in the connector space, next to the attribute values that you have configured in the FIM Portal, you also find a valid reference to the Expected Rule Entry object.
-The following screen shot shows an example of this.
+The following screenshot shows an example of this.

 ![Connector space object properties](media/how-provision-users-adds/image025.jpg)